-As of December 31, 2008, we had approximately \$364.0 million of unamortized intangible assets, including goodwill of \$32.8 million and FCC licenses of \$331.2 million on our consolidated balance sheets.
-These unamortized intangible assets represented approximately 74% of our total assets.
-FASB Statement No. 142, Goodwill and Other Intangible Assets, or SFAS No. 142, requires that goodwill and other intangible assets deemed to have indefinite useful lives, such as FCC licenses, cease to be amortized.
-SFAS No. 142 requires that goodwill and certain intangible assets be tested at least annually for impairment.
-If we find that the carrying value of goodwill or FCC licenses exceeds its fair value, we will reduce the carrying value of the goodwill or intangible asset to the fair value, and will recognize an impairment loss in our results of operations.
+As of December 31, 2009, we had approximately \$345.4 million of unamortized intangible assets, including goodwill of \$32.8 million and FCC broadcasting licenses of \$312.6 million on our consolidated balance sheets.
+These unamortized intangible assets represented approximately 72% of our total assets.
+Accounting standards require that goodwill and other intangible assets deemed to have indefinite useful lives, such as FCC broadcasting licenses, cease to be amortized.
+Accounting standards require that goodwill and certain intangible assets be tested at least annually for impairment.
+If we find that the carrying value of goodwill or FCC broadcasting licenses exceeds its fair value, we will reduce the carrying value of the goodwill or intangible asset to the fair value, and will recognize an impairment loss in our results of operations.

-We currently account for our FCC licenses as indefinite lived assets, per SFAS No. 142.
-In the event we are no longer able to conclude that our FCC licenses have indefinite lives, as defined in SFAS No. 142, we may be required to amortize such licenses.
-The amortization of our FCC licenses would affect our earnings and earnings per share.
+We currently account for our FCC broadcasting licenses as indefinite lived assets.
+In the event we are no longer able to conclude that our FCC broadcasting licenses have indefinite lives, we may be required to amortize such licenses.
+The amortization of our FCC broadcasting licenses would affect our earnings and earnings per share.

-The impairment tests require us to make an estimate of the fair value of intangible assets, which is determined using a discounted cash flow methodology.
-Since a number of factors may influence determinations of fair value of intangible assets, we are unable to predict whether impairments of goodwill or other indefinite lived intangibles will occur in the future.
+The impairment tests require us to make estimates of the fair value of our intangible assets, which is determined by using a discounted cash flow methodology.
+Since a number of factors may influence the fair value of our intangible assets, we are unable to predict whether impairments of goodwill or other indefinite lived intangibles will occur in the future.
 Any such impairment would result in our recognizing a corresponding operating loss, which could have an adverse effect on our business, financial condition and results of operations.